Paprika-plugins/PaPRIKa/README.md

 Last but not the least, this toolbox has been create and developed by C. Ollivier from [EMMAH]( https://www6.paca.inra.fr/emmah_eng/), Avignon University (France), Y. Lecomte from [SMBS](http://www.lasorgue.com/), with the help of N. Mazzilli and K. Chalikakis.
 The scientific article hasn't been publishing yet.
 We still develop it, correct bug, and enhanced tools.
 Please, give us your feedback !

+It's compatible with QGIS 2.18.
+The next release (1.1) will break compatibility with QGIS 2.14 because of changes in the qgis processing module...

 ## Creating your thematics maps and cross it
 1. Prepare your data in vector and raster format
 2. Use P map, I map, Ka map and R map, to generate thematic maps.